 todo/marketing/client-a that contains 10 tasks, those 10 tasks will show up in the Calendar Sidebar Task List unless they have a Start Time already set, in which case they will show up on the calendar itself.

 Task Domains can be found in your Account Settings, under "Task Calendar."
+Or you can access them directly through this link.

 Navigating to Task Calendar under Amplenote account settings